MACD Trading Indicator Oscillator Technical Analysis Fast Line and SignalLine

 - The Fast Line is the difference between the 26 EMA and 12 EMA

-- The Signal-line is the 9 period moving average of the MACD fast line.
+- The Signal-line is the 9 period MA of the MACD fast line.

 Implementation of MACD

-Values above the center-mark are considered bullish signals while those below are bearish signals.
+Values that exceed the center mark are interpreted as bullish signals, whereas those that fall below are seen as bearish signals.